swissup/swissup.github.io/m1/attributepages/widgets-and-blocks/product-option-block.md

 ### Layout xml update

-Product will be taken from `Mage::registry` automatically.
+The product will be taken from `Mage::registry` automatically.

 ```xml
 <reference name="product.info.extrahint">